 Significant unobservable input Change in significant unobservable input Change in fair value

 Discount rate +3% (12,2)

-Discount rate -3% 13,9
+-3% 13,9

-l and term growth +3% 12,6
+Long form grouth +3% 12,6

 Long-term growth -3% (9,5)

 33. Capital Management

 The Group's policy is to maintain a strong capital base to maintain investor, creditor and market confidence and to sustain future development of the business.
 The Supervisory Board monitors the return on capital, which the Group defines as net profit divided by total equity, excluding non-controlling interests.
 The Supervisory Board also monitors the level of dividends to ordinary shareholders.